kevinwatson/hobbyist-radio-book/030-chapter-02.md

 ## Privacy Codes

-FRS radios have a feature they call privacy channels.
-These privacy channels are not exactly private.
-Encrypted communications are not allowed on these frequencies.
-Privacy channels use a technology named CTCSS.
-It can filter out transmissions that you don't want to hear by transmitting a tone at the time that you push the push-to-talk button.
-The receiving radio that is set on the same channel will only play back transmissions on the same privacy channel.
-The reason that it's not private is that a radio can be set to ignore the tones.
+FRS radios have a feature they call privacy channels or privacy codes.
+Even though it has the word "privacy", this feature filters out unwanted transmissions rather than making your transmissions private.
+Encrypted communications are not allowed on the FRS frequencies.
+Privacy channels use a technology named Continuous Tone-Coded Squelch System (CTCSS).
+CTCSS filters out transmissions that you don't want to hear by transmitting an inaudible tone at the time that you push the push-to-talk button.
+The receiving radio that is set on the same channel and privacy code will only play back transmissions that include the inaudible tone.

+Besides no support for encryption, another reason that privacy codes are not private is that all FRS radios can be set to ignore the tones.
 When a radio is set to privacy code `0`, it is not filtering out these tones and will receive and play all transmissions on that channel.

 ## Licensing - Wait!
 Licenses Aren't Required